Bantolomeus/bookmaster4000mkii/README.md

 > Improve your reading habits.
 Api to document your books read and your daily reading progress.
 >
-> Featuring: Kotlin :cookie: Spring :cookie: json
+> Featuring: Kotlin :cookie: Spring :cookie: ReScript

 ### Install